What's the hidden ingredient in "pure" maple syrup? FIND OUT HERE.

 Our body is designed to excrete heavy metals through urine (and a little bit through sweat, hair, and breastmilk too)... but only so much.
 There's a limit.
 If you're overloaded, your body will store those heavy metals in your bones, blood, tissues, and organs.

-Similarly, if an animal is exposed to heavy metals via food, water, air, dust, or soil, those heavy metals accumulate in the bones.
-Maybe the farm's soil or air is contaminated from a nearby factory.
+Similarly, if an animal is exposed to heavy metals via food, water, air, dust, or soil, those heavy metals accumulate in the body.
+Depending on the metal, it can accumulate in the bones, muscle, skin, brain, etc. Maybe the farm's soil or air is contaminated from a nearby factory.
 Maybe the pipes for the water has lead solder connecting them.
 Maybe the feed a farm is buying was grown on contaminated soil or processed on contaminated equipment.

 And that led me to my second question --- Should I be concerned about every bone broth?
 Where is the fear coming from?
 Well... it seems it might be a little political.